H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Google Cloud Platform (GCP)/Gcloud.md

  - gcloud auth list (List accounts available to gcloud)

+ - gcloud auth print-access-token (Prints access token.
+Can be assigned in a variable later on for other purposes)

  - gcloud auth revoke --all (Removes all existing authenticated sessions)

 ## Account Information